 2. Surfshark – Best Budget VPN for OSMC

-Surfshark is the best budget VPN for OSMC offering 3200+ servers in 100 countries.
+Surfshark is the best budget VPN for OSMC offering 3200+ servers in 100 countries including 1 server location in New Zealand.
 It works with Netflix, BBC iPlayer, Hulu, Channel4, Hotstar, NBC Live, Spotify, ESPN+, and more.

 Furthermore, Surfshark has the ability to support unlimited simultaneous connections on a single account.
 Apart from Raspberry Pi, you can also use it on Android, iOS, Windows, Mac, Roku, PS4, Xbox, Linux, router, and many other devices.

-You can get its cheapest subscription at the cost of $2.05/mo (Get 84% + 2 Months FREE on 2-Year Plan) and it comes with a 30-day money-back guarantee as well.
+You can get its cheapest subscription at the cost of NZ$3.3/mo (US$ 2.05/mo) (Get 84% + 2 Months FREE on 2-Year Plan) and it comes with a 30-day money-back guarantee as well.
 To know about this service in detail, explore our Surfshark review.

 3. NordVPN – Secure VPN for OSMC

-NordVPN is a Panama-based VPN service that provides 5500+ servers in 59 countries.
+NordVPN is a Panama-based VPN service that provides 5500+ servers in 60 countries including 30 servers in New Zealand.
 You can use the service to enjoy fast and smooth online streaming while travelling from anywhere.

 NordVPN can unblock various streaming services such as Netflix, BBC iPlayer, Hulu, Channel4, HBO Max, Sling TV, Vudu, and more.
 You can connect up to 6 devices simultaneously on a single account.
 It can also be configured on Windows, iOS, Android, Mac, Linux, router, Roku, Chromebook, Xbox, PS4, and more.